 - Do not repeat: The statistics for repeat DUI offenders are astounding.
 Mothers Against Drunk Driving estimates “about one-third of all drivers arrested or convicted of drunk driving are repeat offenders.”
 Even just one more attempt could prove fatal.

 All in all, a DUI is a crime with a lot of negative consequences attached to it: legal ramifications, long-term life alterations, dangerous and deathly outcomes.
 If you have been arrested for a DUI, call Deaton Law right away.
-Your lawyer will protect and fight for your rights.
+Your Charleston DUI attorney will protect and fight for your rights.
 The sooner you attempt to ameliorate the situation, the sooner you can build a new life of safety and responsibility for the future.